 Before joining Kelly IP, Rob practiced all aspects of IP law for 26 years at Finnegan, Henderson, Farabow, Garrett & Dunner, LLP in Washington, D.C., where he was a partner for 20 years and served on the firm’s management and compensation committees.

-- Recognized as among the "top legal practitioners" in trademark law in the U.S. by Legal Media Group's Expert Guides: Guide to the World's Leading Trade Mark Lawyers.
+- Among the top legal practitioners in trademark law in the United States by Legal Media Group’s Expert Guides: Guide to the World’s Leading Trademark Lawyers (2014, 2016, 2018, and 2020).

 - Listed in Music Connection’s “50 Innovators, Iconoclasts, Groundbreakers, and Guiding Lights of 2008.”